ABOUT CAPERNAUM

 Why did you choose to become a therapist?

 I always knew I wanted a job helping kids.
 After volunteering with Capernaum back in 2013, I decided that occupational therapy was the right field for me!
-I love being able to work with kids in small group settings to help them achieve their greatest independence in school and in life.
+I love working with kids in small-group settings to help them achieve their greatest independence in school and in life.

 I graduated from Winona State University in 2013 with a bachelor’s in Exercise Science and a minor in Nutrition.
-After that, I volunteered and eventually on-boarded as a patient services coordinator for Capernaum from 2013-2016.
-I finally was able to return to school in 2019, attending Herzing University, and graduating in 2020 with an Associate of Occupational Therapy Assistant degree.
-I started working in pediatrics right away in an ABA clinic, staying there for 1.5 years.
+After that, I volunteered and was eventually on-boarded as a patient services coordinator for Capernaum from 2013-2016.
+I finally returned to school in 2019, attending Herzing University, and graduated in 2020 with an Associate of Occupational Therapy Assistant degree.
+I started working in pediatrics right away at an ABA clinic, where I stayed for 1.5 years.
 Then I transitioned back to Capernaum this year (2022) to focus more on working in a school setting!

 What made you desire to become a Capernaum team member?